skypjack/entt/README.md

 });
 ```

-Usually, filtering entities that aren't currently in use is more expensive than
-iterating them all and filtering out those in which one isn't interested.

 As a rule of thumb, consider using a view if the goal is to iterate entities
 that have a determinate set of components.
 A view is usually faster than
 combining this function with a bunch of custom tests.<br/>